Commvault/CVPowershellSDK/README.md

 Uninstallation
 --------------
+If the Commvault PowerShell modules were installed with the AllUsers scope:
-Launch a Powershell session with Administrator privileges and execute:
+- Launch a PowerShell session with Administrator privileges and execute: PS C:\Users\UserName\Downloads\CVPowershellSDK> .\Uninstall-CVModules.ps1
+If the Commvault PowerShell modules were installed with the CurrentUser scope:
-- PS C:\Users\UserName\Downloads\CVPowershellSDK> .\Uninstall-CVModules.ps1
+- Launch a PowerShell session with current user privileges and execute: PS C:\Users\UserName\Downloads\CVPowershellSDK> .\Uninstall-CVModules.ps1

 Contributions
 =============